-Figure 2.2: SPECIAL-K architecture setup for ex ante compliance checking has been deployed using this tooling.
-This allows us to move the system from a single machine during development to a robust clustered deployment with ease.
+Figure 2.2: SPECIAL-K architecture setup for ex ante compliance checking during development to a robust clustered deployment with ease.

 BDE leveraged Docker technologies to simplify installing and running big data technologies.
 Software is packaged into Docker images for ease of distribution and composed into working systems using Docker Compose [3].
 BDE leveraged Docker Swarm [4] to deploy a system onto a cluster of machines rather than a single machine.